mariahlaqua/Styling_Documentation/README.md

 [Material UI, MUI, can be used with React.](https://mui.com/material-ui/getting-started/overview/) This provides an entire library of components, icons, etc. that can be imported as needed for use with a project.
 There are several variations, but the standard, and free, Emotion styling package can be installed with the following commands:

 Install library

 ```npm install @mui/material @emotion/react @emotion/styled```

 ```yarn add @mui/material @emotion/react @emotion/styled```

 Install Roboto Font from Google Fonts

 ```npm install @fontsource/roboto```

 ```yarn add @fontsource/roboto```

 Install MUI Icons

 ```npm install @mui/icons-material```

 ```yarn add @mui/icons-material```

-It is also possible to install with the CDN - but installing the package and importing what is needed will result improve page performance.
+It is also possible to install with the CDN - but installing the package and importing what is needed will result in improved performance.

 ### Contribution Guidelines